- Spending frequently? Consider a Lightning Wallet.

 - Lightning is great for frequent smaller valued transactions like shopping.
 Learn about Lightning here.

 - Not spending frequently?
 Consider a Bitcoin wallet for storing your bitcoin.

-- Not all Bitcoin services & merchants have lightning integrated yet.
+- Not all companies have lightning integrated yet.

-Basic functions of a wallet allow you to:
+The basic functions of a wallet are to:

 To send bitcoin, copy & paste the receiver's bitcoin address into the "send to" field of your bitcoin wallet.

 Sending bitcoin has a transaction fee.
 Fees should be handled by the wallet software, so you shouldn't need to worry about fees as a beginner.